Our research excellence

 Please carefully check the scheme guidance, eligibility criteria and FAQs before starting to develop an application.
 As the British Academy do not allow unsuccessful applicants to reapply to this scheme, you should consider whether this is the best time for you to apply.

-You should make contact with your proposed mentor before you submit your outline and it would be beneficial if they commented on your proposal before submission.
+You should make contact with your proposed mentor before you submit your outline and it would be beneficial if they commented on your EoI before submission.
 If you do not have a mentor in mind, please have a look at our staff research profiles on the Areas of Research Excellence and our staff webpages.
 You’ll then be able to find staff working in your area of research and make contact with them.

 If you have any queries about the Fellowship scheme or the process of selection, please contact the Research Support Office, on researchsupportoffice@bathspa.ac.uk.